tagspaces/documentation/docs/tutorials/file-syncing.md

 E2E Encryption can be achieved with [Cryptomator](https://cryptomator.org/).
 You can details about how to setup in this [tutorial](/tutorials/e2ee-with-tagspaces-and-cryptomator).

-The following image shows my current utilization of Dropbox in connection to TagSpaces.
+The following image shows a utilization of Dropbox in connection to TagSpaces.
+But this setup will most probably work with other service like Google Drive, MS OneDrive and other.

 ![Picture showing synching of tagged files with dropbox](/media/tagspaces-dropbox-sync.png)

-If you are using TagSpaces with any other sync service, please post a comment bellow.
-I am always keen to know details on the way you are using TagSpaces.